-- ReneSola Zhejiang, our operating company engaged in wafer production in China; - ReneSola America, which was incorporated in the State of Delaware, the United States, in November 2006 to facilitate our procurement of silicon raw materials and product sales in North America; - · ReneSola Singapore Pte.
-Ltd., which was incorporated in Singapore in March 2007 to facilitate our polysilicon procurement and product sales outside of China; - Sichuan ReneSola, which was incorporated in China in August 2007 to engage in the production of polysilicon; - ReneSola Jiangsu, which we acquired in May 2009 to engage in the production of solar cells and modules; - Zhejiang ReneSola PV Materials, which was incorporated in China in April 2010 to engage in the production and sale of crucibles, steel wires and silicon carbon powder; and - · Qinghai Yuhui, which was incorporated in China in August 2011 to engage in the construction and operation of our solar PV project.
+- · ReneSola Zhejiang, our operating company engaged in wafer manufacturing in China; - ReneSola America, which was incorporated in the State of Delaware, the United States, in November 2006 to facilitate our procurement of silicon raw materials and product sales in North America; - ReneSola Singapore Pte.
+Ltd., which was incorporated in Singapore in March 2007 to facilitate our polysilicon procurement and product sales outside of China; - · Sichuan ReneSola, which was incorporated in China in August 2007 to engage in the production of polysilicon; - ReneSola Jiangsu, which we acquired in May 2009 to engage in the production of solar cells and modules; - Zhejiang ReneSola System Integration Ltd., which was incorporated in China in April 2010 to engage in the production and sale of crucibles, steel wires and silicon carbon powder; and - ReneSola Deutschland GmbH, which was incorporated in Germany in September, 2011, to engage in the sales of modules, cells and wafers, as well as the operation of solar power projects.

-With respect to our securities, in August 2006, we placed 33,333,333 shares on the AIM and raised gross proceeds of approximately \$50.0 million.
+With respect to our securities, in August 2006, we placed 33,333,333 shares on the Alternative Investment Market of the London Stock Exchange, or the AIM, and raised gross proceeds of approximately \$50.0 million.
 In November 2010, with the approval of our board of directors, our shares ceased to trade on the AIM, and our admission to trading on the AIM was cancelled.